Gravitational memory meets astrophysical environments: exploring a new frontier through osculations: Discussion

-This work is the first to investigate the impact of astrophysical environments on the \textit{nonlinear} GW memory from binaries.
-Our analysis incorporates several simplifying assumptions: leading-order nonlinear memory corrections to the waveform, small perturbative effects from the environment on the binary dynamics, a static DM profile for elliptical and hyperbolic orbits, non-relativistic motion when accounting for dynamical friction and accretion, and non-spinning binary components.
+Further, our analysis incorporates several simplifying assumptions: leading-order nonlinear memory corrections to the waveform, small perturbative effects from the environment on the binary dynamics, a static DM profile for elliptical and hyperbolic orbits, and non-spinning binary components.
 These assumptions define the scope of the current study and highlight several directions for future work.
-Relaxing each of these assumptions can give us a more detailed study of these interplay, specifically, including non-trivial effects of disks \cite{Jiang:2025jbd}, where motions can also have intricate effects on their detection prospects \cite{Pan:2021oob}.
+Relaxing each of these assumptions can give us a more detailed study of this interplay, specifically including non-trivial effects of disks \cite{Jiang:2025jbd}, where motions can also have intricate effects on their detection prospects \cite{Pan:2021oob}.
 It would be interesting to incorporate such features into our future analysis to better model the waveforms.
 Further, one can also perform the Fisher analysis in our context to infer the degeneracy or correlation among binary black hole parameters, including environmental effects on nonlinear memory \cite{Gasparotto:2023fcg}.
-Also studying such effects of medium in relativistic binaries embedded in a dynamically evolving DM environment through $N$-body simulations \cite{karydas2024sharpeningdarkmattersignature} will be a great way to push this line of study.
-Such systems may yield a substantially larger memory contribution to the waveform and offer improved prospects for detection, especially with next-generation space-based detectors.
-Additionally, such analyses can be extended for spinning binaries with generic orbits\cite{Zi:2025lio} and also for compact binaries exhibiting non-equatorial eccentric motion (inclined orbits).
+Also, studying the effects of the medium in relativistic binaries embedded in a dynamically evolving DM environment through $N$-body simulations \cite{karydas2024sharpeningdarkmattersignature} will be a great way to push this line of study.
+Such systems may yield a substantially larger memory contribution to the waveform and offer improved detection prospects, especially with next-generation space-based detectors.
+Additionally, such analyses can be extended to spinning binaries with generic orbits \cite{Zi:2025lio} and to compact binaries exhibiting non-equatorial eccentric motion (inclined orbits).
 These scenarios are relevant and also realistic for more robust waveform modeling in the context of future detectors.
-We hope to address few of these in some of our future studies.
+We hope to address some of these aspects in our future studies.